NizarTarabay/coco_annotation_tool/README.md

 Use your favorite image editing tool that support transparency layers to create your masks.
 GIMP is free and easy to use.
 Load your image to your editing tool.
 Create transparent layers according to the number of categories that you have in the image.

-On each layer draw above your objects that belongs to the same categoy assigned to this layer (make sure to use ddifferent colors for each object and categories)
+On each layer draw above your objects that belong to the same categoy assigned to this layer (make sure to use ddifferent colors for each object and categories)

 Save as name_of_the_image.PNG each layer in ./images/masks_ctr/super_category_1/category_X.
 Make sure that the background of the mask in transparent.
 Keep the name of all your saved masks as the name of your original RGB image.
 After you finish annotating your images go to step 4